-On July 1, 2022, Asthma Preventive Services became a covered Medi-Cal benefit.
+As of July 1, 2022, Asthma Preventive Services is a covered Medi-Cal benefit.

-Recognizing that asthma home visiting is an evidence-based intervention that has been proven in study after study to improve asthma outcomes, lower healthcare utilization costs, and reduce disparities, RAMP has been working with a broad network of asthma and health equity partners to increase access to these services for low-income Californians.
+Recognizing that asthma home visiting is an evidence-based intervention that has been proven in study after study to improve asthma outcomes, lower healthcare utilization costs, and reduce disparities, RAMP works with a broad network of asthma and health equity partners to increase access to these services for low-income Californians.